 A different HR model that’s often used to model what we do in HR, is the 8-box model by Paul Boselie.
-The 8-box model shows different external and internal factors that influence the effectiveness of what we do in HR.
+The 8-box model of hrm shows different external and internal factors that influence the effectiveness of what we do in HR.

-First of all, you see the external general market context, the external population market context, the external general institutional context, and the external population institutional context.
+In the 8-box model, first of all, you see the external general market context, the external population market context, the external general institutional context, and the external population institutional context.
 These are external forces that influence how we do HR.

 For example, if there is a shortage of certain skills in the market, this influences how we do our sourcing, recruiting, and hiring, compared to when there’s an abundance of qualified workers.
 The institutional context also changes: legislation impacts the way we work in HR (e.g. the day-to-day impact of HR) while trade unions and work councils limit what we can do.